 Update Brand Visual Identity

-The new identity elements must align closely with the brand guidelines to convey its messaging, mission, and core values.
-The newly selected brand identity elements must also closely match the brand personality.
-For example, a company focusing on environmentally friendly products may incorporate colors of nature and relevant photography to showcase its promises.
+The new identity elements must align closely with the brand guidelines to effectively convey the brand’s messaging, mission, and core values.
+The newly selected brand identity elements must also closely align with the brand’s personality.
+For example, a company focusing on environmentally friendly products may incorporate natural colors and relevant photography to showcase its promises.

 These efforts will engage the target customers emotionally and build a clear brand image.
 It will also help differentiate the brand from its competitors in the market.
 The common challenges in this step are gaining consensus on the new visual identity and managing the costs of asset updates.